URL of this page: https://medlineplus.gov/genetics/gene/col2a1/

 Stickler syndrome

-Almost 200 mutations in the COL2A1 gene have been found to cause the most common form of Stickler syndrome, designated as type I. This condition is characterized by a distinctive facial appearance, eye abnormalities, hearing loss, and joint problems.
-Several of the COL2A1 gene mutations that cause this condition result in the production of an abnormally short pro-alpha1(II) chain that cannot be incorporated into a type II collagen fiber.
-Other mutations create a premature stop signal in the instructions for making the pro-alpha1(II) chain.
-As a result of these COL2A1 gene mutations, cells produce only half the normal amount of this collagen chain, which reduces the amount of type II collagen in cartilage and other tissues.
-A shortage of type II collagen underlies the signs and symptoms of Stickler syndrome type I.
+Variants in the COL2A1 gene are the most common cause of Stickler syndrome.
+People with this condition are typically of average height and have a distinctive facial appearance, eye abnormalities, hearing loss, and joint problems.
+Several of the COL2A1 gene variants that cause Stickler syndrome create a premature stop signal in the instructions for making the alpha-1(II) chain.
+This causes cells to produce only half the normal amount of this collagen chain, which reduces the amount of mature type II collagen fibers in cartilage and other tissues.
+A shortage of type II collagen causes the characteristic features of Stickler syndrome.

 More About This Health Condition